-Art Internship Program at Austin Peay State University
+Art + Design Internship Program at Austin Peay State University

 The Art Internship Program matches junior and senior studio art, graphic design, art education, and art history students with professional sponsors in field-related businesses and organizations in the region.
 It is our hope that APSU art students will bring a high degree of technical skill, work ethic, and curiosity to their internship positions.
 In return, we hope our students will be encouraged to observe and participate in a wide range of creative and practical experiences.
 By partaking in the Art Internship Program of 100 hours on site, students make the transition from school to work by gaining real-world experience in the art community of Middle Tennessee.
 Out-of-the-classroom opportunities are part of APSU’s Quality Enhancement Plan, which offer students Transformative Learning Experiences, preparing them for job placement.